NVIDIA/spark-rapids/docs/FAQ.md

   Please refer to [Tuning Guide](./tuning-guide.md) for more details.

 * Identify the most time consuming part of the query.
-You can use [Profiling tool](./spark-profiling-tool.md) to process the spark eventlog to get more insights of the query performance.
+You can use [Profiling tool](./spark-profiling-tool.md) to process the Spark eventlog to get more insights of the query performance.
 For example, if IO is the bottleneck, we suggest optimize the backend storage IO performance.
 It's because the most suitable query type is computation bound instead of IO or Network bound.